 Before selecting your brand colors, it’s important you establish your desired audience and brand traits.
 This will make it easier to solidify your brand identity.
 Ask yourself a few questions during this process:

 - How do I show my brand’s personality?

 While there are no exact rules for branding colors, understanding your brand’s traits and identity can help you choose colors that represent the message you want to share.

 When it comes to selecting the colors you’d like for your brand, plan on using at least three to create a cohesive color scheme: a base, an accent and a neutral.
 Decide what kind of color scheme you want: monochrome, complementary, triadic or any of the other dozens of types.
 Choosing the style will narrow your color options so you have an easier time picking the specific ones you like.
-You will also be able to understand how they work together to tell your brand story.
+If you get stuck, use a tool like Coolors to make a recruitment brand color palette from your main color.

 Stay in the loop.

 Sign up for insightful articles emailed directly to your inbox.

 We respect your privacy and won’t spam your inbox.